robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-18/3/activities/02-Warm-Up/Unsolved/readme.md

 1. Upload the provided log file: `fortinet_IPS_logs.csv`

 2. Determine the top source IP address.
+12.30.60.5

 3. Determine the primary attack name in the logs.
+Oracle.9i TNS, OneByte.DoS

 4. Answer the following questions.
 (Use Google to assist in your research.)

     - Fortinet logs are from which type of device?
+IDS

     - What is the city and country of the top source IP address?
+South Africa

-    - Provide a brief summary of the attack name found.
+    - Provide a brief summary of the attack name found. denail of service

     - What is a recommended mitigation for this attack?